purplehippo911/protonvpn-info-kill-switch-config/README.md

 A bash script to see if your protonvpn is on/off and another bash script to see if kill-switch is on/off and turn kill-switch on/off.

+**Only works on protonvpn's CLI.**

 Works best on Arch Linux, and similar Linux distros.
+You are free to try it on your OS/Distro on your own risk.
+Remember to backup your personal files and filestructure before just in case. (ie, snapshots or Timeshifts)

 ## Download

-** You obviosly need protonvpn cli downloaded first before you're capable of using this command.
-For now works best on Archlinux. unsure about how it works on other distros or OS's.
-You're free to try but i do not take any responsibility.
-Backup your filestructure before you do something risky. :) **
+**You obviously need Protonvpn CLI downloaded first.**

 ### Copy this